What to Do in Kaiapoi: Christchurch’s “River Town”

 Yes, that’s museums with a plural, because Kaiapoi is home to two museums: the Kaiapoi Museum and the National Scout Museum!
 Find an interesting collection of relics from Kaiapoi’s past at the Kaiapoi Museum situated in the contemporary Ruataniwha Civic Centre.
 The Ruataniwha Civic Centre also has a fantastic art gallery called Art on the Quay, which is well worth stopping by.
 Or check out New Zealand’s Scouting history in the town where the first Scout Patrol is said to have been formed.
 Learn more at the National Scout Museum!

 Location: Kaiapoi Museum – 176 Williams Street, National Scout Museum – 17 Williams Street.

 Skim along the shallows of the Waimakariri River with Alpine Jet Thrills.
 Either choose a 30-minute blast along the lower-Waimakariri River and to the stunning Waimakariri Gorge or upgrade to a 60-minute ride including a stop by the river banks for refreshments.
-Compare this trip with others in17 Places to Jet Boat in New Zealand.
+Check out tours to the jet boat from Christchurch on Viator and Tripadvisor.
+Plus, compare this trip with others in 17 Places to Jet Boat in New Zealand.